chaintope/tapyrus-core/doc/tapyrus/signedblocks.md

 ```

 To setting genesis block data, you need to create dat file at network
 data directory.
-If you set `/var/lib/tapyrus` is data directory and you want
+If you set `/var/lib/tapyrus` is data directory, you
-to start regtest mode, you should put on `/var/lib/tapyrus/regtest/genesis.dat`.
+should put on `/var/lib/tapyrus/[network]/genesis.dat`.
+The `[netwrok]`
+is regtest or testnet3 or main.

 Block Structure Expansion for Signed-Blocks
 ===========================================